marten-seemann/base-drafts/draft-ietf-quic-recovery.md

 In particular:

- * A peer processing data in a HANDSHAKE packet indicates the INITIAL packet(s) have been delivered.
+ * A peer processing data in a Handshake packet indicates the Client Initial or Server Initial packet(s), respectively, have been delivered.
- * A peer processing 1-RTT packets indicates all CRYPTO_HS data in HANDSHAKE packets has been delivered.
+ * A peer processing 1-RTT packets indicates all CRYPTO_HS data in Handshake packets has been delivered.

 ## Generating Acknowledgements